 One of the main causes for a lax process safety culture, is the failure to provide a well-defined “management system” that incorporates the teaching and training that is so crucially needed.
 For example, how many people in the organization truly understand and have an appreciation of the hazards and risks in the process and can readily recognize them both?
-Process safety and risk reduction does not come by simply having a government regulation such as PSM, nor can it be found in a book or by using a check list.
+Proper process hazard analysis and risk reduction does not come by simply having a government regulation such as OSHA’s process safety management (PSM) system, nor can it be found in a mere manual.
 It is a process that is learned through applying the knowledge that is obtained through mentoring, coaching, training, and knowledge.
-Knowledge must be obtained from a myriad of sources not just one.

 Every good team, no matter what the industry, needs the proper mentoring, coaching, and training.
 It is a never-ending process of continuous process safety improvements and starts with a general knowledge or understanding through basic education or training in the fundamentals.

 Process safety fundamentals knowledge must include an understanding of the purpose and intent behind each of the elements in the OSHA PSM regulation as well as those developed by the Center for Process Safety (CCPS).

 Even after over 25 years of the PSM regulation’s existence, there are many in process safety management roles throughout the process and the ammonia refrigeration industry, that do not understand how each element or sub-element of PSM fits into a process safety management system and how implementation can lead to risk reduction.

 More concerning perhaps are that there are many in positions of management that are among those that lack the knowledge in process safety needed to move their organizations closer to achieving risk reduction.
 Sometimes in order to achieve desired results, it is required that we go back to the fundamentals or basics that include understanding the structure and intent of the PSM regulation itself.